Benidorm

 Article 8 – Change travel sum

-e.
-If the traveler rejects the increase, the tour operator has the right to cancel the agreement.
-He must – on pain of forfeiture – make use of this right within 7 working days after receipt by the traveler of the notification about the increase.
-In that case, the traveler is entitled to remission or immediate refund of monies already paid.
+2. The traveller has the right to reject an increase in the travel sum as referred to in paragraphs 1 of this article.
+He must – on pain of forfeiture – make use of this right within 3 working days of receipt of the notification of the increase.
+If the traveller rejects the increase, the tour operator has the right to cancel the agreement.
+He must – on pain of forfeiture – make use of this right within 7 working days after receipt by the traveller of the notification about the increase.
+In that case, the traveller is entitled to remission or immediate refund of monies already paid.
 Articles 13, 14 and 15 do not apply.

-Article 9 – Travel documents and required travel document traveler
+Article 9 – Travel documents

 Article 10 – Changes by the traveler

-1. After the agreement has been concluded, the traveler can request changes to it.
-This is subject to the condition that the traveler pays the changed travel sum after deduction of the monies already paid.
+1. After the agreement has been concluded, the traveller can request changes to it.
+This is subject to the condition that the traveller pays the changed travel sum after deduction of the monies already paid.
 In addition, he is obliged to pay an amount for change costs per booking and any communication costs stated in the offer.
 The request will be decided as soon as possible.
 These changes will be made as far as possible up to 28 days before departure and in that case will be confirmed in writing by the tour operator.

 3. A change in the departure date or a reduction in the number of paying passengers is considered a (partial) cancellation to which Article 12 applies.
 In that case, no change or communication costs are due.